 I’m not in the business here of killing dreams, I’m in the business of helping people reach them.
 So instead, I ask “How do you think you can get to sing in the Super Bowl?”
 LIGHTBULB!
 Then we start getting somewhere…singing lessons, practicing, networking, performing, getting an agent, etc. Real things you can DO.

-So go ahead and find your why first, then zone in on your “how?” and watch as you open doors that would’ve been nailed shut if you stopped at the, “why?”
+So go ahead and find you why first, then zone in on the more important “how?” and watch as you open doors that would’ve been nailed shut if you stopped at the, “why?”

 1: What is the goal you want to accomplish this week?

 2: How will you feel when you accomplish this goal?

 3: How will you reach this goal?-What are the 3 steps you can take to reach it?